 Importantly, none of the three vaccines contain live virus (or even whole virus), so they cannot cause RSV infections in individuals with PI.
 Likewise, household members and other close contacts who have been vaccinated cannot spread RSV to individuals with PI.

 There are key differences between the three vaccines.
-Abrysvo and Arexvy are protein subunit vaccines that contain a piece of RSV meant to stimulate an immune response—in this case, a protein found on the virus surface that helps RSV infect human cells.
+Abrysvo and Arexvy are protein subunit vaccines that contain a piece of RSV meant to provoke an immune response—in this case, a protein found on the virus surface that helps RSV infect human cells.
 Arexvy also contains an adjuvant, which is a substance added to vaccines that boosts a person’s immune response, whereas Abrysvo does not.
 In phase III clinical trials, Arexvy was 82.6% effective at preventing lower respiratory tract infections from RSV in adults aged 60 and older during their first RSV season after vaccination.
 Unpublished data submitted to the FDA to expand approval of Arexvy in younger individuals found that those 50-59 years old with certain chronic conditions produced similar antibody responses as the older individuals in the phase III trial.
 Abrysvo was 66.7% effective in a similar phase III clinical trial in adults aged 60 and older.
+Pfizer has not released data evaluating Abryso in those 18-59 at high risk.
 Note that because each trial was done independently with different criteria, the efficacy of the vaccines cannot be compared directly.

 Recently, GlaxoSmithKline published additional analysis of Arexvy in those 60 and older with at least one chronic condition placing them at high risk of severe RSV.
 These conditions included any chronic respiratory or pulmonary disease (including COPD and asthma), chronic heart failure, diabetes mellitus type 1 or type 2, and advanced liver or renal disease.
 Among this population, Arexvy was 94.6% effective in preventing lower respiratory tract disease from RSV.